collapsed-stacks/startups/questions/5863/how-to-expand-your-business-at-the-initial-level.md

 - posted by: [Helping Hands](https://stackexchange.com/users/5276537/helping-hands) on 2015-09-29
 - score: 0

-<p>Do not hire additional people until you have enough and regular work to assign them.</p>
+Do not hire additional people until you have enough and regular work to assign them.

-<p>At initial level you should manage work in between available staff and after that if you feel that you all are getting over burden of work and doing over time to complete work then you can take decision to hire new people to divide work.</p>
+At initial level you should manage work in between available staff and after that if you feel that you all are getting over burden of work and doing over time to complete work then you can take decision to hire new people to divide work.

-<p>More money and profit will always be there if you get more work and done that successfully so if you are getting more work and feel like can not manage with available staff then only hire new people.</p>
+More money and profit will always be there if you get more work and done that successfully so if you are getting more work and feel like can not manage with available staff then only hire new people.